NPEU/Joolma-Plugin-Skeleton/README.md

 -------

 Currently, there's a .bat file to allow you enter the arguments for the build script.
 If you're not using windows you can use the PHP-CLI directly by replacing the placeholders in this command:
-`php -f _build-new/index.php name=%Nm% description=%Ds%`
+`php -f _build-new-plugin/index.php owner=%Ow% name=%Nm% description=%Ds%`